DIGITNAUT - Tech News, Reviews & Simple Guides 2026

 Kogan TV review 2026: Is the Q98G worth it?
 Honest look at 144Hz gaming, picture quality & the truth about Kogan customer service in Australia

-If you live in Australia, you’ve seen the emails.
-A 75-inch 4K QLED TV for the price of a mid-range smartphone.
-It sounds like a steal, but if you’re like most Aussies, you’re skeptical.
-Is a Kogan TV a "hidden gem," or are you just buying a ticking time bomb for your living room?
+If you live in Australia, you’ve undoubtedly seen the aggressive emails and targeted ads: A massive 75-inch 4K QLED TV for the price of a mid-range smartphone.
+It sounds like an absolute steal, but if you’re like most Aussies, you’re highly skeptical.
+Is a Kogan TV a legitimate "hidden gem," or are you just buying a ticking electronic time bomb for your living room?

 I’m Gnaneshwar from Digitnaut.
-For this review, I’ve bypassed the marketing fluff and looked at the raw data: panel manufacturers, real-world gaming benchmarks on the new 144Hz models, and the hundreds of customer service complaints that tell the "real" story of Kogan in 2026.
+For this comprehensive review, I have completely bypassed the marketing fluff and looked directly at the raw data: panel manufacturers, real-world gaming benchmarks on the new 144Hz models, and the hundreds of customer service logs that tell the "real" story of buying a Kogan TV in 2026.

-Kogan TVs are generally considered the best "value-for-money" option in the Australian market, offering high-end features like 144Hz refresh rates, QLED panels, and Mini-LED backlighting at 40-60% less than brands like Sony or Samsung.
-While the picture quality on premium models like the Q98G series is impressively sharp, users must account for poor internal sound quality and a controversial customer service record.
-For budget gamers and casual viewers, a Kogan TV is a solid purchase, provided you pair it with an external soundbar.
+Kogan TVs are generally considered the best "value-for-money" budget option in the Australian market, offering high-end features like 144Hz refresh rates, QLED panels, and Mini-LED backlighting at 40-60% less than premium brands like Sony or Samsung.
+While the picture quality on flagship models like the Q98G series is impressively sharp, buyers must account for poor internal audio and a controversial customer service record.
+They are a solid purchase if paired with an external soundbar.

 1. The 2026 Kogan Lineup: Which Model is Which?

-Kogan doesn't actually "make" TVs.
-They are a white-label brand.
-They order panels from major factories in China (like CSOT, which also supplies TCL) and put the Kogan badge on them.
-In 2026, the lineup is split into four main categories:
+Kogan does not actually "manufacture" TVs.
+They operate as a white-label brand.
+They order bulk panels from major factory lines in China (such as CSOT, which also supplies TCL) and slap the Kogan badge on the bezel.
+In 2026, the lineup is strictly split into four main categories:

 • LED Series (U94T/R95T): The absolute basics.
-Good for a spare bedroom or a kid's playroom.
+Good for a spare bedroom, an Airbnb, or a kid's playroom.

 • Mini-LED Series (MQXT/MQ8Z): Kogan’s attempt at high-end brightness.
-Better contrast than standard QLEDs.
+Offers much better contrast and local dimming than standard QLEDs.

 • OLED Series (X98J): The premium tier.
-These offer perfect blacks but are the most expensive in the Kogan catalog.
+These offer perfect infinite blacks but represent the most expensive items in the Kogan catalog.

 2. Picture Quality: Can a $600 TV Look Like a $2,000 One?